• Gluten-Free Recipes

 • Salt - I use fine sea salt in all of my recipes!

-• Gluten free flour - My homemade gluten free flour blend works perfectly in this recipe!
-Or, try oat flour.
+• Gluten free flour - My homemade gluten free flour blend works perfectly in this recipe, but you can use any 1:1 gluten-free flour blend.

 A slice of gluten free rhubarb bread on a flowered plate.